-If you already have a PDF sheet music collection on your computer, File Sharing is a great way to get started.
+From a computer to an iPad, iPhone, or iPod Touch: If you already have a PDF sheet music collection on your computer, File Sharing is a great way to get started.
 As of macOS 10.15 this panel is built into Finder, while in previous versions (and on Windows computers) it's built into iTunes instead.
-For the most up-to-date instructions, please visit this page: support.apple.com/HT201301
+Visit support.apple.com/HT201301 for the most up-to-date instructions.